 Admittedly, the feeling became a diminuendo when I realised I’d left my passport at registration but it was soon safely recovered (God bless the registration volunteer’s souls).
 It then turned to mortificado when our gentle afternoon warm-up ride confirmed the other brother wouldn't be able to take part.

 Myofascial pain syndrome (that's sore legs in layman's terms).
 It’s horrible.
-It’s fucking terrible to be honest (sorry for the language, Mum).
+It’s f***ing terrible to be honest (sorry for the language, Mum).
 We both suffer from the genetic condition (thanks Dad!).
 It comes and goes, but when it hits it’s excruciating.
 There’s no way you can ride a bike, let alone do a 200km sportive with 3,500m of climbing.
-Gutting for the other brother, gut-wrenching for me.
+Desperately disappointing for Steve, gut-wrenching for me.

 No need for alarm